 When many people are struggling to pay off debt, anytime you think about savings, you’re at an advantage.
 A savings account can get you through an emergency without your needing to go in debt.
-And if you start saving while you’re young, you take advantage of compound interest -- interest that is calculated on principal plus accrued interest.
+And if you start saving while you’re young, you take advantage of compound interest – interest that is calculated on principal plus accrued interest.

-Savings Account Advantage
+Savings Account Advantages

 Money you invest in a savings account through most banks and credit unions is risk-free up to $250,000 per person per account if the Federal Deposit Insurance Corp. or the National Credit Union Administration insures the financial institution.
 The money you put in a savings account is liquid; you can withdraw it anytime.
 There is typically no minimum deposit with a savings account; you can usually open one with as little as $1.

-Savings Account Disadvantage
+Savings Account Disadvantages

 Some money market accounts might offer a higher interest rate than a regular savings account, but money market accounts have certain restrictions.
 They typically require a larger minimum balance than a regular savings account, and you’re generally limited in how many checks you can write from the account and how many transfers you can make per month.

-U.S. Savings Bond Advantage
+U.S. Savings Bond Advantages

 U.S. savings bonds are generally a safe investment because the U.S. government backs them.
 They’re easy to buy; you don’t need a broker’s help.
 You don’t pay state or local taxes on the interest you receive on them, and you don’t need to pay federal tax on interest you receive until you cash in the bonds.
 You also can receive tax benefits if you use the bonds for education.

-U.S. Savings Bond Disadvantage
+U.S. Savings Bond Disadvantages